nixworks/public/news/2011/04/2/README.md

 ##### Ciudad Juarez
 ### [Gunmen attack a bar in Ciudad Juarez in northern Mexico, killing five people. ](/news/2011/04/2/gunmen-attack-a-bar-in-ciudad-jua-rez-in-northern-mexico-killing-five-people.md)
-_Context: Ciudad Juarez, Mexico_
+_Context: Mexico, Ciudad Juarez_

 ##### Parliamentary elections
 ### [A parliamentary election is to take place in Nigeria, but is postponed to 4 April as voting materials did not arrive on time. ](/news/2011/04/2/a-parliamentary-election-is-to-take-place-in-nigeria-but-is-postponed-to-4-april-as-voting-materials-did-not-arrive-on-time.md)
-_Context: Nigeria, parliamentary elections_
+_Context: parliamentary elections, Nigeria_

 ##### Pro- and anti
 ### [Thousands of people attend pro- and anti-carbon tax (part of a phase-in of an emissions trading program) rallies in Sydney, Australia. ](/news/2011/04/2/thousands-of-people-attend-pro-and-anti-carbon-tax-part-of-a-phase-in-of-an-emissions-trading-program-rallies-in-sydney-australia.md)